-Fishing nets are in overall devided in two types, gill nets and drift nets.
-The type of nets the fisherman are chosing depending on what kind of fish he want to catch.
+Fishing nets are, in general, divided into two types, bottom gill nets and drift nets.
+The type of nets the fisherman are choosing depends on what kind of fish he wants to catch.

-Gill nets are used to catch fish that live near the sea floor e.g. cods and flatfish like plaices, soles, turbots or similar.
+Bottom Gill nets are used to catch fish that live near the sea bed, e.g., cod and flatfish like plaices, soles, turbot's or similar.
 Those nets are placed on the bottom at fixed with anchors.

-Drift nets are floating in or close to surface, and the nets are hanging vertically in the water as a curtain.
-Drift nets are designed to catch fish that are living near to the surface e.g. herring, trouts or makerel.
+Drift nets are floating in, or close to the surface, and the nets are hanging vertically in the water like a curtain.
+Drift nets are designed to catch fish that are living near to the surface, e.g., herring, trouts, mackerel, etc.

-Gill nets are designed to be placed on the bottom of the sea, and this is managed by tie a number og nets togehter to a long row of nets.
-This row is anchored in both ends to fix them in the desired position.
-Gill nets has a negative buuyancy that makes it possible for the nets to sink to the bottom and catch the fish.
-This kind of nets can be used on almost every seafloor.
+Bottom gill nets are designed to be placed on the bottom of the sea, and this is managed by tying a number of nets together to a long row.
+This row is anchored to the bottom in both ends to keep these in the correct position.
+Bottom gill nets have a negative buoyancy that makes it possible for the nets to sink to the bottom and catch the fish.
+This kind of net can be used on almost every sea-bottom.

-Drift nets are a type of nets that is floating in or near the surface, and you need to mark them properly thus, other wessels can pass the nets without they are causing difficulties.
-Drift nets are often equiped with both buoy lights and radar reflector.
+Drift nets are a type of nets that are floating in or near the surface, and you need to mark them properly thus, other vessels can pass the nets without they are causing difficulties.
+Drift nets are often equipped with buoy lights as well as radar reflectors.